 The trading price of Paramount's Common Shares, and other securities of the Company outstanding from time to time, have experienced significant historical volatility and the prices of such securities could be subject to significant volatility in the future.
-Market price fluctuations in Paramount's securities may occur due to factors both related and unrelated to the Company, including but not limited to the Company's operating and financial results, the Company's financial condition, the Company's business prospects, the Company's results failing to meet forecasts or the expectations of analysts or investors, downward revisions in analysts' estimates, governmental regulatory action, adverse changes in general market conditions or economic trends, acquisitions, dispositions or other material public announcements by the Company or its competitors, macroeconomic developments (including the impact of the COVID-19 pandemic), domestic and global commodity prices, current perceptions of the oil and natural gas industry and other factors.
+Market price fluctuations in Paramount's securities may occur due to factors both related and unrelated to the Company, including but not limited to the Company's operating and financial results, the Company's financial condition, the Company's business prospects, the Company's results failing to meet forecasts or the expectations of analysts or investors, downward revisions in analysts' estimates, governmental regulatory action, adverse changes in general market conditions or economic trends, acquisitions, dispositions or other material public announcements by the Company or its competitors, macroeconomic developments, domestic and global commodity prices, current perceptions of the oil and natural gas industry and other factors.